 We passed a thatched-roof cottage selling home-made jams and chutneys.
 We pulled up and slotted £4 in an honesty box.
 This was enough for two jars.
 The beetroot chutney we chose was delicious and complimented our cheese and lettuce sandwiches perfectly.

 A couple of hours later we reached Southwood farm (a National Trust property).
 They were holding a Halloween children’s event.
 Feeling like big kids we joined in.
 Walking around the property we needed to find spiders with letters in order to spell a mystery word.
 We also made broom sticks out of old wood.
-We skipped the colouring in and face painting stalls, as they was a step too far!
+We skipped the colouring in and face painting stalls, as they were a step too far!

 After our fun and games we spoke with a kind volunteer about the history of the farm-house.
 Given to the National Trust by a lady named Mrs Maurer in 2003; the volunteer explained that he wasnt sure if it was an asset or a burden.
 A lot of money was needed to be spent on its renovation.
 Historically a model Victorian farm the property showed evidence of pig huts, chicken pens, horse stables and milking sheds for cows.